Roof Repair and Safety

 Roofing ladders are a good choice for roofing repairs.

-Of all the home repairs that you can do yourself, roofing ranks as one of the most dangerous.
-Understanding the proper safety precautions and taking the time to properly follow them will ensure your safety while you’re up on the roof.
-If you are having second thoughts about doing it yourself, don’t hesitate to call a local roofing contractor to help you out.
+Of all the home improvements that you might do yourself, roofing repair ranks as one of the most dangerous.
+Understanding the proper safety precautions and taking the time to follow them properly will help ensure your safety while you’re up on the roof.
+If you are having second thoughts about DIY roof repair, don’t hesitate to call a local roofing contractor to help you out.

-1. Get all necessary equipment before you start.
+1. Assemble all necessary tools, supplies, and equipment before you start.

-8. Position your ladder properly.
-If you will be using an extension ladder, the bottom of the ladder should be one-fourth the distance from the ground to the edge of the roof.
-The top of the ladder should be several feet above the edge of the roof.
-If you will be using a roof ladder, it should be hooked over the edge of the roof and you should use a rope to secure the top of the ladder to a solid anchor point such as a tree or deck railing on the opposite side of the house.
+7. Position your ladder properly.
+If you'll be using an extension ladder, the bottom of the ladder should be positioned one-fourth the distance from the ground to the edge of the roof.
+The top of the ladder should extend several feet above the roof edge.
+If you'll be using a roof ladder, hook it over the edge of the roof and use a rope to secure the top of the ladder to a solid anchor point such as a tree or deck railing on the opposite side of the house.

 8. Have a "spotter" at ground level to keep an eye on you.
 If this is not possible, at least let someone in the house know that you will be working on the roof.

 Need help with your project?
 Call us(866) 441-6648